-(1) To coordinate, oversee and regulate the fiscal, financial, investment, contracting and audit policies of the Navajo Nation.

-(2) To report to the Navajo Nation Council on the fiscal and financial state of the Navajo Nation.

-(3) To recommend to the Navajo Nation Council the adoption of legislation designed to strengthen the fiscal and financial position of the Navajo Nation and to promote the efficient use of the fiscal and financial resources of the Navajo Nation.

-(4) To protect the interests of the Navajo People through the prudent management of the financial reserves of the Navajo Nation and the efficient use of funds available for expenditure by the Navajo Nation.

-(5) To oversee and provide direction for lending programs within the Committee's authority.

-Section 373.
-Membership; advisors

-(a) The Committee shall consist of eight (8) members of the Navajo Nation Council.

-(b) The Department of Justice, Controller, Auditor General, Legislative Counsel, Director of Legislative Affairs, and Director of the Division of Administration and Finance shall serve as official advisors to the Committee and shall provide appropriate support, advice and counsel on all matters.
+- (1) To coordinate, oversee and regulate the fiscal, financial, investment, contracting and audit policies of the Navajo Nation. - (2) To report to the Navajo Nation Council on the fiscal and financial state of the Navajo Nation. - (3) To recommend to the Navajo Nation Council the adoption of legislation designed to strengthen the fiscal and financial position of the Navajo Nation and to promote the efficient use of the fiscal and financial resources of the Navajo Nation. - (4) To protect the interests of the Navajo People through the prudent management of the financial reserves of the Navajo Nation and the efficient use of funds available for expenditure by the Navajo Nation. - (5) To oversee and provide direction for lending programs within the Committee's authority. - Section 373.
+Membership; advisors - (a) The Committee shall consist of $\underbrace{eight~(8)}{}$ members of the Navajo $\underbrace{Nation}{}$ Council. - (b) The Department of Justice, Controller, Auditor General, Legislative Counsel, Director of Legislative Affairs, and Director of the Division of Administration and Finance shall serve as official advisors to the Committee and shall provide appropriate support, advice and counsel on all matters.

-(a) The Committee shall have all powers necessary and proper to carry out the purposes set forth above.

-(1) To review and recommend to the Navajo Nation Council the budgeting, appropriation, investment and management of all funds.

-(2) To the extent permitted by Jederal or Navajo Nation laws and regulations, the Committee shall appropriate, allocate, cancel, reappropriate and review the use of Navajo Nation funds received including but not limited to all grants, contracts, gifts and other funds from all sources.
+- (a) The Committee shall have all powers necessary and proper to carry out the purposes set forth above. - (b) The Committee shall have the following powers: - (1) To review and recommend to the Navajo Nation Council the budgeting, appropriation, investment and management of all funds. - (2) To the extent permitted by Jederal or Navajo Nation laws and regulations, the Committee shall appropriate, allocate, cancel, reappropriate and review the use of Navajo Nation funds received including but not limited to all grants, contracts, gifts and other funds from all sources.